-Construction activity is a source of dust and exhaust emissions that can have substantial temporary impacts on local air quality (i.e., exceed the NAAQS for ozone, CO, PM{10} , and $PM{2.5}$).
+Construction activity is a source of dust and exhaust emissions that can have substantial temporary impacts on local air quality (i.e., exceed the NAAQS for ozone, CO, $PM{10}$ , and $PM{2.5}$ ).
 Temporary construction emissions would result from processes related to grubbing/land clearing, grading/excavation, drainage/utilities/subgrade, and paving activities and construction worker commuting patterns.
 Pollutant emissions would vary daily, depending on the level of activity, specific operations, and prevailing weather.
 It is anticipated that construction activities of the analyzed Revised Project components would begin in 2015 and be completed in 2017.

 During construction, short-term degradation of air quality may occur due to the release of particulate emissions (airborne dust) generated by excavation, grading, hauling, and other activities related to construction.
-Emissions from construction equipment are also anticipated and would include CO, ozone precursors (NO_X and VOCs), PM{10} , $PM{2.5}$, and MSATs such as diesel particulate matter (DPM).
+Emissions from construction equipment are also anticipated and would include CO, ozone precursors (NOx and VOCs), PM10, PM2.5, and MSATs such as diesel particulate matter (DPM).

 Construction-related effects on air quality are greatest during the site preparation phase because most engine emissions are associated with the demolition, handling, and transport of materials.
-If not properly controlled, these activities temporarily generate PM{10} , $PM{2.5}$, and small amounts of CO, SO2, NO_x, and VOCs.
+If not properly controlled, these activities temporarily generate $PM{10}$ , $PM{2.5}$ , and small amounts of CO, SO2, NOx, and VOCs.
 Sources of fugitive dust would include disturbed soils at the construction site(s) and trucks carrying uncovered loads of soils.
-Unless properly controlled, vehicles leaving the construction site(s) would deposit mud on local streets, which could be an additional source of airborne dust after it dries.
-PM{10} emissions would vary from day to day, depending on the nature and magnitude of construction activity and local weather conditions. $PM{2.5}$ emissions would depend on soil moisture, silt content of soil, wind speed, and the amount of equipment operating.
+Unless properly controlled, vehicles leaving the construction site(s) would deposit mud on local streets, which could be an additional source of airborne dust after it dries. $PM{10}$ emissions would vary from day to day, depending on the nature and magnitude of construction activity and local weather conditions. $PM{2.5}$ emissions would depend on soil moisture, silt content of soil, wind speed, and the amount of equipment operating.
 Larger dust particles would settle near the source, while fine particles will be dispersed from the construction site over greater distances.

-In addition to dust-related PM{10} emissions, heavy trucks and construction equipment powered by gasoline and diesel engines would generate exhaust emissions including CO, SO2, NO_X, VOCs, and some soot particulates (PM{10} and $PM{2.5}$).
+In addition to dust-related $PM{10}$ emissions, heavy trucks and construction equipment powered by gasoline and diesel engines would generate exhaust emissions including CO, SO2, NOx, VOCs, and some soot particulates ( $PM{10}$ and $PM{2.5}$ ).
 If construction activities were to increase traffic congestion in the area, CO and other emissions from traffic would increase slightly while those vehicles are delayed.
 These emissions would be temporary and limited to the immediate area surrounding the construction site(s).

 Table 4.6-4, Annual Construction Emissions for the Six-lane Alternative, summarizes the annual criteria pollutant emissions associated with construction of Six-lane Alternative.
 This table contains annual construction emissions for each year of construction for the Six-lane Alternative, as well as the de minimis thresholds.
-Maximum emissions for each construction activities that would occur simultaneously in the proposed construction schedule.
-As shown in Table 4.6-4, construction emissions generated during the construction phases of the Six-lane Alternative would not exceed the federal de minimis thresholds for VOC, NO_X, CO, PM10, and PM{2.5} and no adverse impacts would occur.
+Maximum emissions for each construction activity were determined by totaling the annual emissions from those construction activities that would occur simultaneously in the proposed construction schedule.
+As shown in Table 4.6-4, construction emissions generated during the construction phases of the Six-lane Alternative would not exceed the federal de minimis thresholds for VOC, NOx, CO, PM10, and PM2.5 and no adverse impacts would occur.